 Algorithms using AI can scrutinize huge volumes of resumes and point out the potential people with respect to the available jobs.
-The automating has in effect expedited the recruitment procedures by filtering out unsuitable candidates and making it faster overall.
+The automation has, in effect, expedited the recruitment procedures by filtering out unsuitable candidates and making them faster overall.

 “The HBR found that companies that used AI for recruitment slashed times-to-fill by between 50 and 75% (according to another study made available on the same topic).”

 How HR People Analytics & Insights Help in Better Decision Making